 Hulu can also be bundled with Disney Plus and ESPN (for 70 USD/month), with the additional inclusion of Live TV (which makes it a unique standout from all the other streamers).
 On the down side, it only offers simultaneous streaming on two screens and only allows for 25 downloads across 5 devices (and we’ve found lots of content that can’t be downloaded).

 NB: Since Hulu is owned by Disney, it’s no surprise that its prices are also going to increase.
-On December 8, 2022, Hulu’s ad-supported tier will increase to 8 USD/month, while the ad-free price will jump to 15 USD/month.
-The price of various Disney-Hulu-ESPN bundles will also rise at that time.
+On December 8, 2022, Hulu’s ad-supported tier increased to 8 USD/month, while the ad-free price jumped to 15 USD/month.
+The price of various Disney-Hulu-ESPN bundles has also risen accordingly.

 Titles in catalog: 15,000+